kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 :---: | :---:
 3 | Cecil

-We can ask questions that involve finding multiple paths between nodes as follows.
+We can ask more such questions that involve finding multiple paths between nodes as follows.

 ```sql
 // Q3.
 Which companies have merchants in New York City, Boston **and** Los Angeles?